 - “As a result, your team will think of you as a professional team member who respects the company policy.”

-- “As a result, your manager and your peers will think of you a strong team player who adds value to the team overall not only care about his own work.”
+- “As a result, your manager and your peers will think of you as a strong team player who adds value to the team overall not only cares about his own work.”

 - “As a result, people will understand the urgency of the situation and you will remain your professional image.”

-Don’t forget to share this article with someone that you think need to read it.
+Don’t forget to share this article with someone that you think needs to read it.